|Share / Tweet / Pin Me!|

 Usage notes: The French expression la lune de miel technically refers to the lunar month (29 days) immediately following a wedding, when the couple is madly in love and everything is wonderful (at least in theory).

-Perhaps due to the influence of English, lune de miel has come to mean the trip newlyweds take right after the ceremony, but since this “honeymoon” usually takes place during the "moon of honey," and is therefore part of it, the more accurate French expression for the trip is voyage de noces.
+Perhaps due to the influence of English, lune de miel has come to mean the trip newlyweds take right after the ceremony.
+This is a bit confusing in French, since the honeymoon trip usually takes place during the aforementioned "moon of honey," and is therefore part of it.
+So the more accurate French expression for the actual trip is voyage de noces.

 |Nous sommes partis en Italie pour notre lune de miel.||We went to Italy for our honeymoon.|